s9tpepper/centcom/notes.md

 ### Bugs
-[x] Endpoints Selector window is broken when the project doesn't have any endpoints [ ] top right menu goes offscreen when the project/endpoint names change [ ] URL input border is sometimes incorrect
+[x] Endpoints Selector window is broken when the project doesn't have any endpoints [x] top right menu goes offscreen when the project/endpoint names change [ ] URL input border is sometimes incorrect
-[ ] sort the app themes so they're always in the same order
+[ ] sort the app themes so they're always in the same order [ ] code gen window needs Esc to close the window